BllurryDev/KeyAuth-Telegram-Bot/README.md

 This is just a Simple python keyauth telegram bot to redeem license.

-I've made this bot from like 6 months ago and the code is not clean😂
+I've made this bot from like 6 months ago and the code is not clean :)